dmorton714/README/5_webDev_pathway.md

 - **Weather Forecast:** Using the third-party weather api the weather forecast page allows users to search for their weather forecast and view future forecasts.

 - **Contact Me:** The contact-me page allows users to fill in a form and submit it.
-The information from that form will be stored in a SQL Database.
+The information from that form will be stored using an external form.

 ## Features Utilized for the project